 The Importance Of Individualised Workout Programming

-Before writing a programme for any of my clients, I go through a really in-depth consultation with them to establish exactly where they're at and precisely where they want to be.
+Before writing a programme for any of my clients, we go through an in-depth consultation together to establish exactly where they're at and precisely where they want to be.
 By getting a really clear picture of both our beginning and end points, we save ourselves masses of time and effort in reaching that sweet spot.

 We do (generally) have different cultural experiences relating to our genders.
 Things like societal expectations, traditional gender roles, and religious/moral beliefs all shape our thoughts, responses, behaviours, and even our physiology.
 Again, however, these are impacted by so many variables it would be impossible to make any fair assumptions.

 Sure, women should train differently from men, but men should be training differently from men, too!
 We’re all unique physically, mentally, emotionally, spiritually, etc, and every reasonably possible variable should be considered when putting together a training plan.